sumantha-NTS/Heart-Failure-Prediction/README.md

 |7.    | XG Boost   | 93.33        |
 |8.    | Random Forest   | 91.67        |

-Observing the above table i can choose either XGBoost or Random Forest.
+From the above table, it is evidend that the best classifier for this problem is either *XGBoost or Random *.
 So for my app building i have considered Random Forest for predicting Heart Failure.